easoplee/pelvic_project/README.md

 ## 2D to 3D Model

-A .tif file is created by stacking all the 2D predicted masks.
-Then, 3D isosurface is created.
-Then, the triangulation method is used to save the 3D model in .stl file.
-Please refer to mask/patient05/image_viewer3d.m MATLAB code.
+Under the CS+ Website folder, the python script called plotly_3d.py is used to create an interactable 3D model.
+For the 3D construction technique, marching cube algorithm from skimage package is used.
+It creates a volumetric isosurface from a z-stack 2D segmentation slices.

 ## Website

-It uses the .stl file created in the previous step.
-As of now, .stl file must be converted to .gltf through an external source, but we plan to fix this issue soon.
-A simple website has been created.
-It is able to load an example model and provide 3D interactable display.
+Go into the CS+ Website folder, run the web.py script in local terminal to launch the website.
+To view a 3D model of the selected bone type, go to the "Input Images" tab.
+Then, input a 3D file (.npy) along with the bone type.
+The loading time will be approximately 20-30 seconds before the app redirects to another page that contains an interactable bone model.

+The website currently supports an input of 3D pelvic MRI scan and is able to output an interactable 3D display of the bone the user chooses (femur, spine, sacrum, ilium).

 ## Future Plans

-The final goal is to create a website that takes in pelvic MRI scan that consists of multiple 2D slices and outputs an interactable 3D display of the bone the user chooses (femur, spine, sacrum, ilium).
-There needs to be a smooth transition along the whole process in the backend.

 We plan to continue adding more features to the website.